Aditya24023022/Blog-Writer-Agent-with-Langflow-Vector-store-RAG-based-/Readme.md

-Here’s a **detailed and clearly written README.md** file for your project **“Blog Writer Agent with Langflow (RAG-based)”** — professionally formatted and easy to follow for any developer or student:

----

 # 🧠 Blog Writer Agent with Langflow (RAG-Based)

 This project is an intelligent **AI-powered Blog Writer Agent** built using **Langflow**, integrating **Retrieval-Augmented Generation (RAG)** architecture.
 It combines **IBM Embedding Models** and **Google Gemini Flash 2.0** to create long, detailed, and human-like blog posts based on reference documents and user queries.